eosnetworkfoundation/docs/docs/20_getting-started/30_smart-contract-development/90_payable-actions.md

 This tutorial shows how to write a smart contract that has payable actions.

 ## Introduction
 Payable actions are actions that require you to transfer some tokens to actions prior to use other functionality of the smart contract.
-Also, the EOSIO `asset` type is covered in this tutorial.
+Also, the Antelope `asset` type is covered in this tutorial.

 As for the logic of this smart contract, we're going to write a contract that accepts a particular token but will not allow the tokens to be withdrawn for a specific amount of time.